28th February 1998

-There was a chorus of questions which Minerva held a hand up against.
+There was a chorus of questions, Minerva held a hand up against the flow.
 "I know no more than you.
 I will contact the Board and find out what's going on but in the meantime, the exams are nearly upon us and we have a responsibility to our students."

 The clamour died off, and the meeting began.
 It was only afterwards, once the staff had filed away leaving Minerva alone in the Headmaster's office with Severus, she let the weight of everything show on her face.

 "No," she answered.
 "I'm used to it with Albus gone so much."